mifada2543/MEeL-HUB/docs/en/security.md

 ### Admin Actions — POST Forms (not GET links)

-Admin state-changing actions (approve/reject/delete user, kick user, unban IP, force-stop queue) use **POST forms with CSRF token** — a GET link can be triggered by a `<img>` tag (CSRF), a POST form cannot:
+Admin state-changing actions (approve/reject/delete user, kick user, unban IP, force-stop queue, MFA reset) use **POST forms with CSRF token** — a GET link can be triggered by a `<img>` tag (CSRF), a POST form cannot: